 - Phone: Contact the Business Office at (414) 410-4232 and pay your deposit by using a credit or debit card.

-If you plan to live on-campus, reserve your space by submitting your Room and Board Contract on My Stritch.
-(Using the username and password that you received from the Office of Information Services, log into My Stritch and go to the ‘Stritch Resources’ tab.
-Click on ‘Room and Board Contract’ in the left navigation window to complete the contract.)
-You may also print the Room and Board Contract and mail it with a check payable to Cardinal Stritch University.
+If you plan to live on-campus, reserve your space by submitting your Housing Preference Form on My Stritch.
+Using the ID number that you received in your acceptance packet, go to My Stritch and click on the ‘Stritch Resources’ tab.
+Click on ‘Housing Preference Form’ in the left navigation window to complete the form.
 Early submission will give you the greatest chance of receiving your preferred room type.
-The Room and Board Contract is not considered received until both the contract and the deposit are received.
+The Housing Preference Form is not considered received until both the form and the deposit are received.
+Students who plan on living at home and commuting to campus should still complete the Housing Preference Form and submit the $100 tuition deposit.

 After Jan.
 1 of your senior year of high school, you can complete the FAFSA, which is the federal form that’s required if you plan to receive financial aid.
 Stritch’s Financial Aid Office will also contact you regarding any other documents that are required.